mheberger/delineator/README.md

 ## <a name="step3">3.
 Download simplified MERIT-Basins data</a>

 In "low-resolution" mode, the script will look for shapefiles with *simplified* unit catchment boundaries.
-I have created these files and you can download them here:
+I have created these files, and you can download them here:

 [https://mghydro.com/watersheds/share/catchments\_simplified.zip](https://mghydro.com/watersheds/share/catchments_simplified.zip)